Death and Dying: Lifting the Lid

 A 12-week teaching period, total time commitment of 170 hours.

-A combination of synchronous and asynchronous online learning, independent learning and some site visits.
-Weekly breakdown of learning activities: 1 hour synchronous online learning, 2 hours asynchronous online learning and 5 hours independent activities.
-In addition, 1 hour of site visits (where possible) during 4 weeks.
+A combination of synchronous and asynchronous online learning, independent learning and voluntary site visits.
+Weekly breakdown of learning activities: either 1 hour online or 1 hour in-person class learning, and then 2 hours asynchronous online learning.
+Over the semester, 5 hours of independent activities and optional 1 hour of site visit.

 Assessment